kbruegge/dotfiles/README.md

 ## Usage

-First, change your
+First, add your gitconfig and ssh config into the corresponding folders.

-If you want to execute the whole shebang and setup you're machine just like me simply call
+Then, if you want to execute the whole shebang and setup you're machine just like me simply call

 ```
 bash bootstrap.sh